Ramsey County Workforce Development Center

 The AmeriCorps Community Technology Empowerment Project (CTEP) bridges the “digital divide” for new Immigrants and low-income communities in the Minneapolis and St. Paul area.
 Join AmeriCorps CTEP and help make the information age accessible to all.
 CTEP is a project of Saint Paul Neighborhood Network (SPNN).

 Site History and Mission

 Ramsey County Workforce Solutions (WFS) exists to strengthen the economic success of our community through personalized and effective workforce development.
 WFS operates a variety of programs that serve specialized populations of job seekers including those who have been laid off, those who receive public assistance and disconnected youth up to age twenty-four.
-WFS served 12,257 residents in 2016 and placed 5083 in employment.
-In our work in the WorkForce Centers, we are witnessing lives changing daily as individuals build skills that help them become employed.
+In our work, we witness lives changing daily as individuals build skills that help them become employed.
 We want you to join us in this incredible mission and be part of changing lives!

 Preferred Site Schedule for Member

-The Member would be at one of the three WorkForce Center sites between 8:30 AM and 4 PM Monday through Friday.
+The Member would be at one of two WFS sites between 8:30 AM and 4 PM Monday through Friday.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council.